Hey U X: Tour

 Shortly after the announcement of Olive, Benee embarked on a national headlining arena tour of New Zealand after the country had reported no cases of COVID-19.
 She performed eight shows across four cities, with the final show at Spark Arena selling out all 12,000 seats and becoming the first sold-out concert at the venue to be livestreamed to ticketholders.

 Composition

-Benee revealed to Uproxx that the album "infus[es] elements of 'hardcore' electronic [music] with trap-style beats".
+Benee revealed to Uproxx that the album "infus[es] elements of 'hardcore' electronic [music] with trap-style beats"., as well as adding indie guitar to the mix, ‘blending everything and making a fresh new soup’.